gillworks/claude-speaker/README.md

 3. **Configure Claude Code Hooks**

+   Claude Speaker uses the "Stop" hook to detect when Claude has finished generating a response.
+When Claude completes its response, the hook checks if the response contains a plan (text starting with "Here is Claude's plan:") and reads it aloud using your configured voice.

-   To configure the hooks, add the following to your Claude Code settings JSON file.
-This file is typically located in your Claude Code configuration directory, often found at `~/.claude/settings.json` or a similar path depending on your setup:
+   Add the following to your Claude Code settings JSON file (typically `~/.claude/settings.json`):

    ```json
    {